Report your catch

 - This information will be printed near the bottom of your licence.

-- You will receive reminder email messages near the beginning of your survey period.
+- You will receive reminder email messages near the beginning of your reporting period.
 These email messages will be sent to the address included in your DFO licensing system account so please ensure that account has your current email address.

 In addition to these surveys, many fishing guides, lodges and independent anglers keep logbooks and collect samples to help with the shared task of monitoring catches.